 Ginglik, 1 Shepherds Bush Green, London, W12 8PH

-This nearly new one-day West London festival showcases some of the best up-and-coming talent from 'The Bush' and beyond.
+This one-day West London festival is back for its fourth year and is set to showcases some of the best up-and-coming talent from 'The Bush' and beyond.
 Bushstock is the brainchild of Communion record company which began as a monthly night at the Notting Hill Arts Club.
-Now they've branched out to bring us this festival spread across four Shepherds Bush venues including Ginglik, Shepherds Bar, The Defectors Weld and St. Stephens & Thomasí Church.
-Bushstock will play host to artists such as Fionn Regan, Jamie N Commons, Alessiís Ark and many many more.
+Now they've branched out to bring us this festival spread across four Shepherds Bush venues including Ginglik, Bush Hall, The Defectors Weld and St. Stephens Church.
 If you're a fan of something a little less mainstream, somewhat folksy and a little bit raw then this is one festival not to be missed this summer.

 The antithesis of Woodstock, Wireless is big and boisterous with a lineup to match.